Ships In The Gulf Maneuver Around Oil Spill

 Eileen Fleming of member station WWNO reports on the broader economic damage that could come from the collapse of the Deepwater Horizon rig.

-Mr. GARY LAGRANGE (President, Port of New Orleans): If a port is closed, the leak in the chain of economic development and the movement of commerce is gone to hell in a hand basket, and we simply cannot allow that to happen.
+GARY LAGRANGE: If a port is closed, the leak in the chain of economic development and the movement of commerce is gone to hell in a hand basket, and we simply cannot allow that to happen.
 This country cannot allow that to happen at this point.

-Mr. JOHN CALLAHAN (Spokesman, Minerals Management Service): There's been a very small handful of natural gas rigs that have voluntarily decided to shut in - which means cease production - due to the Deepwater Horizon accident.
+JOHN CALLAHAN: There's been a very small handful of natural gas rigs that have voluntarily decided to shut in - which means cease production - due to the Deepwater Horizon accident.
 But there hasn't been a great impact on oil or gas production in the Gulf so far.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.